opencpu/opencpu-server/build-on-debian.md

 # Buil ddeOpenCPU cloud server on Debian

 > Tested only with Debian 7.0 Wheezy.
 Many dependencies of OpenCPU are outdated on Debian.
 This is why Ubuntu is the preferred OS to run OpenCPU.
-To build on Debian we must backport some dependencies, in particular R, Apache2.4
+To build on Debian we need to get backports of R and Apache2.4 from other repositories.

 All instructions below must be executed with `sudo` or as `root` user.